FelixSchwarz/mailqueue-runner/README.md

 [repoze.sendmail](https://github.com/repoze/repoze.sendmail) is similar and a solid piece of software.
 I wrote yet another library because I wanted

- - avoid data loss if the SMTP server does not accepts messages due to (temporary) errors without delaying messages while everything is working fine (i.e. most of the time)
+ - avoid data loss if the SMTP server does not accept messages due to (temporary) errors without delaying messages while everything is working fine (i.e. most of the time)
  - avoid nasty surprises if the SMTP server rejects one (but not all) recipients